KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 First, you need to understand what [Knapsack Pro](https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language) does and how it splits test files in parallel CI nodes to run your CI build fast.

-Learn [what is Regular Mode and Queue Mode](/2020/how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation) in Knapsack Pro and how they work.
+Learn [what Regular Mode and Queue Mode are](/2020/how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation) in Knapsack Pro and how they work.

 Please see below the dictionary of terms we will use in this article: